 3. Go for medium-size hostels.
 I like hostels with around 30 to 50 beds, as this is enough to make things lively but small enough to keep things personal and homely.
-Unfortunately, Hostelworld doesn’t tell you directly how many beds a hostel has, so you can only infer this from the description and photos (how big is the building? does it have a giant reception area? …you’ll get a rough idea).
+Unfortunately, Hostelworld doesn’t tell you directly how many beds a hostel has, so you can only infer this from the description and photos (how big is the building? does it have a giant reception area?) as well as the number of room options being given.

 4. Avoid large chains.
 Hostels with “HI” or “YHA” in the name are part of Hostelling International or the Youth Hostelling Association.
 Sometimes they’re good, but I usually find independent hostels much better.
 In Europe, don’t be too impressed by large chains such as A&O, Meiniger or St. Christopher’s… these are like the McDonald’s of hostels.
 Look for the more funky and creative backpacker hostels that are either standalone or only part of a small chain.

 5. Check the descriptions for cool stuff!
 Is there a nice bar, a roof terrace, nightly bonfires or BBQs?
 Great!
 Do they offer walking tours and other activities?
 Even better!
 Hostels aren’t just about the bed you sleep in, but the environment they offer.
-Occasionally you find a hostel that offers a family style dinner, and these are gold for meeting people.
+Occasionally you find a hostel that offers a daily family-style dinner, and these are just gold for meeting people.
 There’s something about all eating together that gets the travel stories flowing and turns everyone into best buds.

-Sometimes you find hostels with cool concepts like tree houses, cave rooms, eco lodges, and so on.
-It’s always worth having a good browse…
+Sometimes you find hostels with cool concepts like tree houses, cave rooms, eco lodges, and so on, so it’s always worth having a good browse.